-To start with, the Missouri river is the Longest River in the United States.
-The river flow begins from the Rocky Mountains in Montana where it flows into the Mississippi river around St. Louis, Missouri.
-Some believed that the Missouri river is also part of the Mississippi river with length combined, but USGS thinks otherwise, listing the separately from Mississippi river and thus becoming the longest river in the country at 2,540 miles as well as one of the Longest Rivers in the World.
+To start with, the Missouri River is the Longest River in the United States.
+The river flow begins from the Rocky Mountains in Montana where it flows into the Mississippi River around St. Louis, Missouri.
+Some believed that the Missouri River is also part of the Mississippi river with length combined, but USGS thinks otherwise, listing the separately from the Mississippi river and thus becoming the longest river in the country at 2,540 miles as well as one of the Longest Rivers in the World.

 - #2.
 Mississippi River